CoinExample/ANG/doc/gitian-building.md

 **Note**: Repeat this step when you have upgraded to a newer version of Gitian.

-**Note**: if you get the error message *"bin/make-base-vm: mkfs.ext4: not found"* during this process you have to make the following change in file *"gitian-builder/bin/make-base-vm"* at line 117:
+**Note**: if you get the error message *"bin/make-base-vm: mkfs.ext4: not found"* during this process you have to make the following chcoinnamee in file *"gitian-builder/bin/make-base-vm"* at line 117:
 ```bash
 # mkfs.ext4 -F $OUT-lxc
 /sbin/mkfs.ext4 -F $OUT-lxc # (some Gitian environents do NOT find mkfs.ext4.
 Some do...)